pennylane/zootr-guide/Beginners_Guide_to_ZOoTR.md

 ### Controller Choice & Calibration

-See sub-page [[Controllers]] for more info.
+See sub-page [Controllers](./Controllers.md) for more info.

 ### Choosing a Tracker

-See sub-page [[Trackers]] for more info.
+See sub-page [Trackers](./Trackers.md) for more info.

 ### Basic Seed Building

-A comprehensive guide on how to get started using the OoT Randomizer online generator can be found in the [[https://wiki.ootrandomizer.com/index.php?title=Setup#Online_Generator|ootrandomizer.com Wiki]].
+A comprehensive guide on how to get started using the OoT Randomizer online generator can be found in the [ootrandomizer.com Wiki](https://wiki.ootrandomizer.com/index.php?title=Setup#Online_Generator).
 It even has a full comprehensive video tutorial and will always be kept up to date with the current version.
 Check it out there!